LAS Distinguished Professor

 - Laser Desorption Postionization Mass Spectrometric Imaging of Biofilms & Organic Films.
-Mass spectrometric imaging is used to probe bacterial biofilms, organic semiconductors, mammalian tissues, and other complex molecular surfaces with micron lateral and depth resolution.
-Molecular and elemental species are detected in intact samples in a method known as laser desorption postionization mass spectrometry (LDPI-MS) imaging.
-LDPI-MS imaging, matrix-assisted laser desorption ionization mass spectrometry and secondary ion mass spectrometry are all used to probe antibiotics, proteins, peptides, and metabolites within intact biofilms with the ultimate goal of advancing novel biofilm control methods.
-Bottom up proteomics via traditional methods are also performed for this purpose and to compare with LDPI-MS and other methods.
+Mass spectrometric imaging is used to probe bacterial biofilms, mammalian tissues, and other complex organic films with micron lateral and depth resolution.
+Molecular and elemental species are detected within intact samples in a method we have advanced called laser desorption postionization mass spectrometry (LDPI-MS) imaging.
+We mostly use LDPI-MS imaging and ancillary methods to probe metabolites, antibiotics, proteins, and peptides within intact biofilms with the ultimate goal of advancing novel methods of biofilm control.

-- Applying Advanced Surface Analysis Methods.
-Many other methods in advanced surface analysis are also applied to the above problems, including X-ray and ultraviolet photoelectron spectroscopy, near edge X-ray absorption spectroscopy, X-ray surface scattering, transmission and scanning electron microscopy, linear and nonlinear optical absorption of films, quartz crystal microbalance measurement of film deposition or removal, and X-ray diffraction.
+- Applying Methods of Advanced Surface Analysis.
+We also use X-ray photoelectron spectroscopy and related methods to probe elemental and functional group composition of surfaces.
+This work has also led us to the use of ultraviolet photoelectron spectroscopy, near edge X-ray absorption spectroscopy, X-ray surface scattering, transmission and scanning electron microscopy, linear and nonlinear optical absorption of films, quartz crystal microbalance measurement of film deposition or removal, X-ray diffraction, atomic force microscopy, and profilometry.

 Since 2011 only, out of 131 total refereed & 15 non-refereed.
 Senior author is underlined.